Edderside

-Edderside is a hamlet in the civil parish of Holme St. Cuthbert in Cumbria, United Kingdom.
+Edderside is a hamlet in the civil parish of Holme St Cuthbert in Cumbria, England.
 It is located approximately one mile as the crow files to the south-east of Mawbray, or two-and-a-half miles by road, and a similar distance east of Salta, and north-east of Allonby.
-The small hamlet of Jericho is located less than a mile to the north-east.
+The hamlet of Jericho is located less than a mile to the north-east.
 Approximately 23 miles to the north-east is the city of Carlisle.
 Allonby Bay, an inlet of the Solway Firth, is one-and-a-half miles to the south-west, as is the B5300 coast road which runs between Silloth-on-Solway, six-and-a-half miles to the north, and Maryport, six miles to the south.

 Notable landmarks in the area include Edderside Hall and the church at Holme St. Cuthbert.
 Excavations of a cropmark enclosure at Edderside were conducted in 1989–1990 by Robert H. Bewley.